 7. Are all personal loans the same?

 People with a wide range of credit scores get personal loans every day.
-In fact, credit score isn’t the only thing lenders consider when reviewing a loan application; they also review your income, debt-to-income ratio, and credit history.
+In fact, a credit score isn’t the only thing lenders consider when reviewing a loan application; they also review your income, debt-to-income ratio, and credit history.

 9. How long does the approval process take?